Notes on Theory of Distributed Systems: Solution using flooding

 Flooding depends on being able to trust second-hand descriptions of values; it may be that process 1 fails in round 0 so that only process 2 learns its input.
 If process 2 can suddenly tell 3 (but nobody else) about the input in round $f+1$—or worse, tell a different value to 3 and 4—then we may get disagreement.

-This remains true even if Byzantine processes can't fake inputs (e.g., because an input value is really a triple $(i, v, \DataSty{signature}(v))$ using an unforgeable digital signature)—the reason is that a Byzantine process could horde some input $(i, v, \DataSty{signature}(v))$ until the very last round and then deliver it to only some of the non-faulty processes.
+Usually we assume that we don't have access to cryptography, but if we include an authentication mechanism that allows processes to attach unforgeable signatures to messages, then the full version of the Dolev-Strong algorithm solves agreement in $f+1$ even with $f$ \concept{Byzantine} faults, where a process can send any messages it likes regardless of the protocol.
+The idea is that instead of sending around unauthenticated input values, I send around input values that are authenticated by a sequence of signatures, one for each process that forwarded it.
+So a value $v_1$ that started as the input to process $p_1$ and reached me via processes $p_2$ and $p_3$ might arrive in a message as $\Tuple{v_1, 123, S_3(S_2(S_1(v_1)))}$, giving the value, the path it reached me by, and a nested sequence of signatures allowing me to verify that it did in fact travel this path.

+To avoid mischief, a process will accept in round $r$ only a message that appears to have traveled a path involving $f+1$ processes, and will only resend values it accepts.
+We can limit message complexity by having each process resend only the first copy of each value it accepts, and only to processes that are not already listed in the history.

+We now have the property that any value a non-faulty process accepts in round $f+1$ passed through $f+1$ processes, including at least one non-faulty process.
+That non-faulty process will have forwarded it to all non-faulty processes.
+If a process accepts a value earlier than round $f+1$, then it forwards it itself.
+In either case, if you and I are both non-faulty, then I know that my eventual set $S$ is a subset of yours.
+Since this holds in reverse as well, my $S$ equals your $S'$ and so we decide the same value $f(S)=f(S')$.

+The intuition here is that if a Byzantine process can be forced to show its work, Byzantine failures essentially reduce to omission failures, since a non-faulty process can discard any incoming messages that are obviously bogus.
+For the most part we will not assume that we have the tools to do this, and that catching Byzantine processes will require more careful protocols.